matthew-matvei-wooliesx/environment-specific-config/README.md

 ## Getting Started

-This variation relies on the `--dart-define` command-line argument to define compile-time environment variables.
+This configuration strategy relies on the `--dart-define` command-line argument to define compile-time environment variables.
 The default values could be used for local development purposes, and CI/CD tools can override the values depending on the environment being deployed to.

 Simply run: